scarv/chacha-ise/README.md

 │   ├── emu_ise          - source code for ISE-assisted ChaCha encryption in emulator
 │   ├── sim_rvb          - source code for the ChaCha encryption using RV64IB
 │   └── sim_vec          - source code for the ChaCha encryption using vector extension
-├── emulator           - ChaCha ISE-supported Rocket-Chip Emulator and its HAL support ├── rtl                - the implementations of ChaCha ISE variances in verilog ├── synth-yosys        - scripts to synthesise the ChaCha ISE using Yosys ├── toolchain-vec      - scripts to install the RISC-V toolchains for vector extension └── work               - working directory for build
+├── synth-yosys        - scripts to synthesise the ChaCha ISE using Yosys ├── toolchain-vec      - scripts to install the RISC-V toolchains for vector extension └── work               - working directory for build